21andrewchang/project.t/ideas.md

 ## Ranks

-- if you have higher wpm than your opponent, you get more complex words to balance
+- if you have higher WPM than your opponent, you get more complex words to balance